dimzles/odin-recipes/README.md

 # odin-recipes
-Make a website to display recipes
+Make a website to display recipe using basic HTML skills
-Basic HTML skills